ArundhatiApte/ResponsiveWebSockets.js/doc/API.md

 * `<number>`

-Index of the first byte, from which the message body begins.
+Index of the first byte in binary response, from which the message body begins.

 ### terminate()